krenalis/krenalis/apis/README.txt

 This file contains the documentation for the REST APIs of Chichi.

-GET    /api/connections                       List the connections GET    /api/connections/{id}/properties       List the properties of a connection GET    /api/connections/{id}/transformations  List the transformations of a connection PUT    /api/connections/{id}/transformations  Set the transformations of a connection POST   /api/connections/{id}/import           Import from a connection
+GET    /api/connections                       List the connections GET    /api/connections/{id}/schema           Get the schema of a connection GET    /api/connections/{id}/transformations  List the transformations of a connection PUT    /api/connections/{id}/transformations  Set the transformations of a connection POST   /api/connections/{id}/import           Import from a connection